How to Earn Money as a Kid in 2023

 The Easiest Ways for Teens to Make Money

-While there aren’t a lot of ways to make money as a teenager without a job (sorry, guys!), it’s definitely easier to make money as an older kid.
+While there aren’t a lot of ways to make money as a teenager without a job (sorry, guys!), it’s definitely easier to make money as older kids.
 They’re more independent and can generally drive themselves, which drops a lot of parental involvement.

 These are the best ways to make money as an older kid, even with school and extracurricular activities.

 - Try dog walking or pet sitting.
 Find neighbors who are out of town, too busy, or work a lot and offer to walk their dogs.
 Consider joining a service like Rover to build clientele and become a trusted resource.
 Rover also provides house sitting and drop-in visits, which will explain your kid’s services as well.

 - Mow lawns, do yard work, or landscape.
 Plenty of people are too busy or tired to pour from an empty cup, or aren’t able to handle doing their yard work themselves.
 Chances are, your family already has the equipment needed, so there will be little to no start-up costs to begin doing yard work.

-- Wash cars or dogs.
+- Do a car wash or wash dogs.
 Again, adults are crazy busy, so washing, vacuuming, and detailing of their vehicles are always needed but rarely done.
 Same with dogs – it’s a dirty job, but someone needs to do it!